امکانسنجی فسخ شرط ضمن عقد با وجود بقای عقد

 ∴ Introduction ∴

 Contracts serve as a foundational mechanism through which individuals and entities engage in transactions, ensuring that their rights and obligations are clearly defined and legally enforceable.
 Within various legal frameworks, contracts may be either unconditional or conditional, with the latter incorporating specific conditions that must be fulfilled for the contract to remain valid or for certain obligations to be activated.
-The concept of embedded conditions, known in Islamic jurisprudence as "Shart-e Zemn-e 'Aqd," plays a pivotal role in the formation and execution of contracts.
+The concept of embedded conditions [proviso], known in Islamic jurisprudence as "Shart-e Zemn-e 'Aqd" [proviso], plays a pivotal role in the formation and execution of contracts.
 The interrelationship between the contract and these embedded conditions has been the subject of extensive legal analysis, particularly within the context of Islamic law.
 This article delves into the issue of whether it is feasible to annul an embedded condition within a contract while preserving the underlying contract.
 It explores the legal ramifications of such an action, addressing both theoretical perspectives and practical implications within Islamic law.

 ∴ Research Question ∴

-The primary research question guiding this article is whether it is legally feasible to rescind a condition embedded within a contract without nullifying the entire contract, particularly within the context of Islamic law and jurisprudence.
+The primary research question guiding this paper is whether it is legally feasible to rescind a condition embedded within a contract without nullifying the entire contract, particularly within the context of Islamic law and jurisprudence.
 This inquiry leads to several subsidiary questions: What is the legal status of the contract if a condition is annulled?
 Does the rescission of a condition automatically trigger the dissolution of the contract, or can the contract survive independently?
 Furthermore, under what circumstances, if any, might a party have the right to annul a condition without affecting the contract's validity?
 This article seeks to answer these questions by examining the conditions under which a contract and its embedded conditions can be legally separated, and the potential consequences of such an action.

 ∴ Research Hypothesis ∴